 Interested artists should Email firstname.lastname@example.org for the application process, schedule and pricing.

 Since its inception in 1985, over 80 students have graduated from The Advanced Studio (formerly known as Mentored Studies and Advanced Studies).
 The students were graduates of Guelph, Waterloo, McMaster and other universities across Canada and the U.S. Many of the students have obtained placements in graduate schools including Nova Scotia College of Art and Design, York University, Concordia University, the University of Western Ontario, Rutgers University, San Francisco Academy, Maryland Institute, the Pennsylvania Academy, the Royal College of Art, the Slade School of Fine Art and the University of Edinburgh in the U.K. Many of those students have gone on to national and international success as visual artists, designers, filmmakers, curators, historians, professors and teachers.

-The Advanced Studio Program is directed by John Wilkinson, N.D.D., R.A.S.
+The Advanced Studio In Fine Art Program is directed by John Wilkinson, N.D.D., R.A.S.
 (Dist).